 Fancy running your own microbrewery and bar?
-This one's £300 a week
+This one's less than £400 a week

-This micro brewery and attached bar made from wooden pallets could be yours to run for just over £300 a week.
+This micro brewery and attached bar made from wooden pallets could be yours to run for less than £400 a week.

 The Pallet Bar has received glowing praise from punters on TripAdvisor but has been closed for around a year.